-277 House of Commons Environmental Audit Committee (n 140) paras 334-335.
+277 House of Commons Environmental Audit Committee (n 140) paras 334-335. monitoring in rivers.278 The Topic Action Plans that accompany the Programmes of Measures identify monitoring as a key priority area.

 As part of this project, we have considered progress made by the EA in updating its monitoring programme in the water environment and the wider 'Prioritisation and Early Warning System' (PEWS).
 We also consider the status of strategic evaluation programmes to understand progress and enable more effective implementation.